Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### TextAnalyticsClient

 `TextAnalyticsClient` is the primary interface for developers using the Azure Text Analytics Client library.
-It provides asynchronous methods to access a specific use of Text Analytics.
+Explore the methods on this client object to understand the different features of the Text Analytics service that you can access.

 ## Troubleshooting